pdebelak/blog/README.md

 # Blog

-A simple multi-user blog with posts and comments.
+A simple multi-user blog with posts, comments, and tags.

 ## Installation